2013-2014 Exhibition Schedule

 (By appointment only the week of Mar.
 10)

-This sculpture exhibition is the work of a Louisville, Kentucky-based collective of female artists known as ENID.
+This sculpture exhibition is the work of a Louisville, Kentucky-based collective of female artists known as ENID: Generations of Women Sculptors.
 The name is taken from that of the first recognized female sculptor from Louisville, Enid Yandell.
 Yandell (1869-1934) successfully competed against male artists of her period, winning many important commissions.
-Notably, she worked on the famous 1893 World’s Columbian Exposition (and World Fair) in Chicago.
-In 1998, a group of local female artisans formed a collective to promote their own sculptural works.
-They decided to also promote the memory of their pioneering predecessor by naming their group ENID, in honor of Yandell.
-Today, the collective shows its work throughout the Ohio Valley region.
-Members’ ages range from 33-88 years with several members having varying levels of education, from self-taught sculptors through those with graduate degrees.
+Notably, she worked on the famous 1893 World’s Columbian Exposition (and World's Fair) in Chicago.
+In 1998, a group of local female artisans formed a collective to promote their own sculptural works—naming themselves ENID, in honor of Yandell.
+Showing regionally, members’ ages range from 40-91years with several members having varying levels of education, from those with graduate degrees to self-taught sculptors.

 ● Opening Reception for the Artists: Fri., Feb.
 28, 5-8 p.m.